 Prof. Andrew Clayton, Professor of Biophotonics at the Swinburne University of Technology, Victoria, Australia undertook his Ph.D. studies in physical chemistry at the University of Melbourne (Prof. Ken Ghiggino) then spent time as ARC research fellow in the Biochemistry and Molecular Biology Department studying biophysics (Prof. Bill Sawyer).
 He pursued further postdoctoral studies at the Max-Planck Institute for Biophysical Chemistry in Goettingen (Dr. Thomas Jovin) as Human Frontier Science Program Fellow before returning to Melbourne initially as HFSP fellow (Prof. Tony Burgess) then NHMRC RD Wright Fellow and Head of the Cell Biophysics Laboratory at the Ludwig Institute for Cancer Research.

-He was recruited to the Centre for Micro-Photonics at Swinburne in late 2009 to lead the biophotonics research program as Associate Professor of Biophotonics.
-He was promoted to full professor in 2018.
+He was recruited to the Centre for Micro-Photonics at Swinburne in late 2009 to lead the biophotonics research program.
+He was promoted to full Professor of Biophotonics in 2018.

 His present research focuses on understanding the wiring diagram of living cells by measuring macromolecular interactions and dynamics with multidimensional microscopy.
 His research achievements have been recognized with several awards including Young Fluorescence Investigator 2007 from the US Biophysical Society.

 Biophotonics; Cell Biophysics

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 - 2007, International, Young Fluorescence Investigator, Biophysical Society (US)

 - 2004, National, NHMRC RD Wright CDA, Ludwig Institute for Cancer Research